8' x 10' Afghan Rug Tribal Design

 Afghani rug Tribal design.
-This Afghan rug features a striking geometric pattern in vivid colors.
+This Afghan rug features a striking geometric pattern in vivid colors from an antique Kashgai pattern.
 This is a very special hand-knotted rug made with fine wool and organic dyes.
-It was hand-woven in the early 1900s in small pieces and then put together.

 Each Oriental rug is one of a kind, hand-woven and only one in our inventory.

-Mr. Kurosh recommends to use this colorfull design in the den, living room and dinning room.
+Kurosh recommends using this colorful design in the den, living room and dining room.

 Specifications: